 - Authoritative or threatening teacher figure

-- Emphasis on speed/ math speed drills (Teacher should elaborate purposes of math drills)
+- Emphasis on speed/ math speed drills (Teacher should elaborate on purposes of math drills)

 - Negative comments from the teacher